All Appointments Phone:

 Patients who have developed a degenerate labral tear may also have associated damage to the adjacent gliding surface (hyaline) cartilage of the hip joint socket.
 Sometimes small cysts form around the hip joint as a result of the acetabular labral tear.
 Patients who have an structural cause for their degenerate labral tear (such as dysplasia or femoro-acetabular impingement) have an underlying abnormality in the shape of the hip joint which has pre-disposed the labrum to accumulating damage.

-This information has been written by Dr Patrick Weinrauch for the purposes of patient education.
-The details provided are of general nature only and do not substitute for professional recommendations based an individual clinical assessment.
+This information has been written by A/Prof Patrick Weinrauch for the purposes of patient education.
+The details provided are of general nature only and do not substitute for professional recommendations based an individual clinical assessment. © A/Prof Patrick Weinrauch.
+Brisbane Hip Clinic.